jaredloomis/andromeda/README.md

 --

 <h4>LICENSE</h4>
-All source code in this repository is provided under the wtfpl version 2:
+All source code in this repository is provided under the WTFPL Version 2.
 ```
         DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
                     Version 2, December 2004